AdobeDocs/target.en/help/main/c-integrating-target-with-mac/mcp/target-mcp-tools-reference.md

 >
 >The [!DNL Adobe Target] MCP server is available to all customers in **Public Beta**.
 It is currently supported in **Claude Web**, **Claude Desktop**, **Claude Code**, **Cursor**, and **ChatGPT**.

-This page is a complete reference for all read-only tools exposed by the [!DNL Adobe Target] MCP server.
+This page is a complete reference for all tools exposed by the [!DNL Adobe Target] MCP server.
 For each tool you'll find a description, parameter details, return value, and an example natural-language prompt.
 For setup instructions and use cases, see [Get started](target-mcp-get-started.md) and [Use cases and walkthroughs](target-mcp-use-cases.md).

 >[!IMPORTANT]
 >